George Teague was one of the most integral members of the 1992 University of Alabama football team that won a national championship.

 George Teague Now

-Today, George Teague is the head football coach of John Paul II High School in Plano, Texas.
-Following three other stints at Carrollton Christian Academy, Harvest Christian Academy, and Shelton High School, he was named the coach of the Cardinals in 2017 and became athletic director in 2018.
+The former defensive back coached at Carrollton Christian Academy, Harvest Christian Academy and Shelton High School before he was named the coach of the Cardinals in 2017 and became athletic director in 2018.

 George Teague was a former Alabama star who had a great NFL career as well.
 The love of football has a way of following you for your entire life.
 It is great to see him getting the chance to help young players turn into future stars, too.